brady-ch/java-notes/README.md

 # Java Reference
 I am writing this as a reference/review for Java while I am reviewing it myself.
 Not all of this will display correctly with vanilla markdown as I wrote it using the application Obsidian.
 If you want to view the notes as they were written, clone the repo and open it in Obsidian.
+Please note that this is a work in progress.